Key Takeaways

 Day 3–5: Replace Scroll Time with Real-World Activities

-As discomfort fades, replace scrolling with activities that demand presence: cook, play music, or have an uninterrupted conversation.
+As discomfort fades, replace scrolling with activities that demand presence, such as cooking, playing music, or having an uninterrupted conversation.
 Notice how time stretches when you’re fully engaged, not endlessly scrolling.

 Journal your observations and find hobbies or interests you once loved.
 These fulfilling replacements create positive momentum for maintaining digital balance.